mia-platform/documentation/docs/development_suite/api-console/api-design/limit-user-actions.md

 Available flags for the command:

 - `--company-id`, the id of the Company
-- `--project-id`, the id of the Project (if provided the command will print avilable rules for the project, together with the rules inherited from the Company)
+- `--project-id`, the id of the Project (if provided the command will print available rules for the project, together with the rules inherited from the Company)

 ### update